What is end-to-end testing?September 25, 2018

 Comparing end-to-end testing and system testing, the latter actually has a narrower focus.
 For this reason, it makes more sense to look at what system testing covers and proceed to what’s added in end-to-end testing.

 Basically, system testing precedes end-to-end testing.
-It checks whether the functionality of the system meets the requirements, and it looks at how separate features interoperate as parts of a product.
+It isolates a system and checks whether the functionality of the system meets the product requirements.
+E2E testing also looks at how separate features interoperate as parts of a product.

-With end-to-end testing, you step this up by testing the complete functionality of the product.
-You use real-world UX scenarios that involve interaction with databases, hardware, and networks.
-Doing this enables you to explore system dependencies of various origin and ensure correct operation and error-free data flow across subsystems and applications layers.
+With end-to-end testing, you go one step up the pyramid.
+You test at the complete functionality of the product against life-like scenarios that mirror product requirements.
+Tests of these sort involve interaction with databases, hardware, and networks.
+By doing this, e2e tests explore system dependencies of various origin and assure correct operation and error-free data flow across all applications layers.

 Okay, I guess all of this is beginning to sound too high-level at this point.
-So what exactly does an end-to-end test do?
-Looking at an example seems like the best way to explain…
+So what exactly does the end-to-end process look like?

 End-to-end test example: signing in to Google